phonenumbers8.13.52

 Project Layout

-• The resources/ directory is a copy of the resources/ directory from libphonenumber.
-This is not needed to run the Python code, but is needed when upstream changes to the master metadata need to be incorporated.
+directory from libphonenumber.
+This is not needed to run the Python code, but is needed when upstream changes to the master metadata need to be incorporated. - The